girish1729/progress-up/README.md

 You may use manual upload.

- Drag and drop into the shaded area is not implemented yet.
+__Drag and drop into the shaded area is not implemented yet.__

-The uploaded files are present in `html5-upload/uploads` folder.
+The uploaded files are present in `backend/uploads` folder.

 ## Backend